AtienoObwanda/HomeSlicePizza/README.md

 ![Alt text](./images//screenshots/main.png?raw=true "Optional Title")

-****

-#### Author
+#### **Author**

 [Atieno Obwanda](https://github.com/AtienoObwanda)

 ****

 #### **Description**
-*This is a venture to widen the customer base of a fictional pizza place by creating a web application where your customers can order different sizes of pizzas with one or more toppings with the option of home delivery.*
+*Home Slice Pizza a web application where your customers are able to order different sizes of pizzas, different flavors, with one or more toppings, and with the option of eithe home delivery at a fee, or take out(pick up)*
 </br>

 **Fixed Transparent Navigation Bar:** </br>
 ![Alt text](./images/screenshots/NavBarTransparent.png?raw=true "Optional Title")

-**Navigation Bar Solid Background color on Scroll:** </br>
+**Navigation Bar with a Solid Background color on Scroll:** </br>
 ![Alt text](./images/screenshots/navbarOnScroll.png?raw=true "Optional Title")

 **About Us Section:** </br>